-Of course to a much greater extent, sports bettors control their own destiny, even with long-shot exotics.
-But rarely do big-payout parlays hit and they favor the house in the first place, which is why we call playing long-shot parlays among the most common “beginner” mistakes.
+Of course, to a much greater extent, sports bettors control their own destiny, even with long-shot exotics.
+Rarely do big-payout parlays hit and they favor the house in the first place, which is why we call playing long-shot parlays among the most common “beginner” mistakes.

-Still, for many recreational players, a long parlay ticket is just entertainment and an expected strikethrough on the ledger.
+Still, for many recreational players, a long parlay ticket is just good entertainment and an expected strikethrough on the ledger.
 And, well, you never know!
-Sportsbook lounges and mobile software has to get financed somehow.
+You can use a parlay calculator to show how quickly your odds change as you add more legs to a parlay.
 So with some mild jealousy and lot of admiration, let’s explore some of the luckiest, craziest, odds-defying multi-leg parlays that cashed.

 During the 2015 NFL season, novice sports bettor Tayla Polia won a 15-leg NFL parlay (above), according to CBS Sports.
 Polia beat 20,000-to-1 odds when she cashed in her $5 ticket for a $100,005 payday.
 She successfully called 14 NFL games against the spread and nailed one “over” as well (Broncos-Steelers combined for 61 points).

 Polia initially thought she had lost her bet when the New York Giants fell to the Carolina Panthers by three.
 Fortunately for her, she had taken the spread — Giants +5.
 The closest game on the ticket ended up involving the Steelers, who beat the Broncos 34-27 in that shootout.
 The spread was Steelers -6.